influxdata/telegraf/plugins/inputs/execd/shim/README.md

 out to a stand-alone repo for the purpose of compiling it as a separate app and running it from the inputs.execd plugin.

+The execd-shim is still experimental and the interface may change in the future.
+Especially as the concept expands to prcoessors, aggregators, and outputs.

 ## Steps to externalize a plugin

 1. Move the project to an external repo, optionally preserving the